 So, you have mastered the art of catching waves on your soft board and want to progress your surfing skills to the next level and purchase your first fibreglass surfboard, but there are way too many to choose from, and you don’t want to waste your money on a board that’s not suited for you.
 I know.
 I see customers make this mistake often!

-This is why I have made this list of the top five boards I suggest to help the beginner surfer become an intermediate surfer.
+This is why I have made this list of the top six boards I suggest to help the beginner surfer become an intermediate surfer.

 The Critical Slide Society have created a moderate volume board to help get into the waves early in these situations.
 Let me introduce you to the ‘Hermit’, which is the most versatile board in their collection.